ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 ### Known Limitations of this Release

+On Horizon, Federated users have a page on which they can change their password.
+An error occurs when attempting to change the password, because their identity information is not stored.
+(Defect #236958)

+On Horizon, a user with `project_admin` access granted through groups may not see any users in **Identity->Projects**.
+(Defect #237038)

-For specific information about the limitations of LBaaS, please refer to [Limitations of LBaaS v2](http://ibm-blue-box-help.github.io/help-documentation/neutron/Limitations_of_LBaaSv2/).
+For specific information about the limitations of **LBaaS**, please refer to [Limitations of LBaaS v2](http://ibm-blue-box-help.github.io/help-documentation/neutron/Limitations_of_LBaaSv2/).

 For additional user documentation, please refer to the [main Customer Help page](http://ibm-blue-box-help.github.io/help-documentation/), available online anytime at [_help.blueboxcloud.com_](http://ibm-blue-box-help.github.io/help-documentation/).